Reason #2 Why You're Stuck: You Haven't Done a Habits Audit

 You don’t break a bad habit; you can only replace it.

-I’ll write more on this process in the next post.
-In the meantime, if you want some help identifying your key habits to change, check out Whole Human Coaching.
+I’ll write more about this process in the next post.
+In the meantime, if you want some help identifying your key habits to change, check out our Whole-Human Coaching.
+It's how we create full-spectrum, health-transformation plans.

 It may be just the jump start you need.